DFE-Digital/teaching-vacancies/documentation/algolia_sanity_check.md

 Vacancy.index.name # should be e.g. Vacancy_staging
 ```

-You will also need to comment out or adapt the add_replica blocks.
+You will also need to comment out or adapt the add_replica blocks, as they also specify index names.